Partnerships in Science Entrepreneurship

 - Wild Bird Feeding Industry

 - A private foundation and several anonymous donors

-- Dr. David Horn: Dr. David Horn is a Professor of Biology and has extensive experience working with private companies particularly in the wind energy and wild bird feeding industries.
+- Dr. David Horn: Dr. David Horn is a Professor of Biology and has extensive experience working with private companies particularly in the wild bird feeding industry.
 David regularly teaches the courses Introduction to Science Entrepreneurship and Creating a Scientific Business Venture.

-- Dr. Casey Watson: Dr. Casey Watson is an Associate Professor in the Department of Physics and Astronomy.
+- Dr. Casey Watson: Dr. Casey Watson is a Professor of Physics.
 Although he specializes in astrophysics and cosmology, he has extensive experience with interdisciplinary research projects in biology, chemistry, and mathematics.
-He also performs a significant amount of community outreach activities, including Public Observation Nights in Millikin’s Requarth Observatory.
+He also performs a significant amount of community outreach activities including Public Observation Nights in Millikin’s Requarth Observatory.

 Millikin students have played a significant role in the ISE as Institute for Science Entrepreneurship Undergraduate Fellows, interns, and teaching assistants.

 - Institute for Science Entrepreneurship Undergraduate Fellows: Students conduct applied research with science companies and Millikin faculty, and assist with ISE operations.
 Fellowships are offered during the school year and summer.

 - Internships: The ISE has internships available for students to assist with ISE operations.